omiano/Sentiment-Analysis/README.md

 ## Conclusions

-After optimizing the LSTM through various, the combination of hyperparameters that yielded the highest validation accuracy was an embedding dimension of 50, hidden dimension of 50, learning rate of 0.1, 7 epochs, and batch size of 50.
+After optimizing the LSTM, the combination of hyperparameters that yielded the highest validation accuracy was an embedding dimension of 50, hidden dimension of 50, learning rate of 0.1, 7 epochs, and batch size of 50.
 Making predictions on the test set using these hyperparameter values resulted in a test loss of 0.0098, and test accuracy of 0.481735.

 ## References